 A coronagraph suppresses the coherent light coming from on-axis unresolved source (Figure 2).
 In SPHERE, all coronagraphs consist of a focal plane mask, followed by a pupil stop and sometimes preceded by an entrance pupil apodizer.
-SPHERE houses several coronagraphs to accommodate different observational needs such as spectral range or inner working angle.
+It was noted during commissioning that the starlight suppression capability of SPHERE, i.e. contrast, is at first order not dependent on the choice of coronagraph type (the wavefront correction sets the limit).
+SPHERE houses several coronagraphs primarily to accommodate different observational needs such as different spectral ranges or inner working angle.
 Coronagraph choices and trade-offs are detailed in the Appendix.